Page by Page Guide

 Viewing the Original Image

 Clicking on the thumbnail, title, section or chapter will generate the image-viewing screen.
-Increase or decrease the magnification of the original image by using the plus or minus symbols in the top left-hand corner of the image-viewer window.
+Increase or decrease the magnification of the original image by using the plus or minus symbols at the top of the image-viewer window.

 To move around the image, drag the document by holding down the left mouse button and then moving the mouse to the preferred view.
 The mouse wheel can also be used to zoom in and out.